 - Safety Issues: With the loss of sensation in parts of the body and changes in mobility, many new safety issues may arise.
 Learn about the safety issues faced by people who have sustained a spinal cord injury.

 - Skin Care: Skin care is one of the most important aspects of post-spinal cord health and wellness.
 Learn how to watch for sores and how to properly care for your skin after a spinal cord injury.

 - Trouble Swallowing: Swallowing disorders can occur after a spinal cord injury.
 Learn about swallowing disorders and how they can be treated.

-Other Health and Safety Concerns After a Spinal Cord Injury
+Mental Health and Wellness Concerns After a Spinal Cord Injury

 There are many other health and wellness issues that may occur following a spinal cord injury.
 Mental health and wellness is important to prioritize as one adjusts to life after an injury.
 Nutrition needs may also change as the body may lose muscle mass.
 Other safety concerns may involve proper use and care of medical equipment, such as a wheelchair.

-For more information on safety and health after a spinal cord injury, visit MyShepherdConnection.org
+For more information on SCI healthcare after a spinal cord injury, visit MyShepherdConnection.org.